nagromc/dotfiles-dotbot/gnupg/README.md

           ./gpg2paper.py export --keyid YOURKEYID --png --out /tmp/secret-key-qr-code.png

-### Importing the private key
+## Importing the private key

 So you have lost your private key… Ouch.

-#### From a QR code
+### From a QR code

 Something went wrong with your USB stick, your burnt CD-ROM, your floppy disk, and your punched card?
 Glad you printed your private key on a QR code!

-- Install the required softwares

-        # apt-get install libsane-extras sane-utils simple-scan zbar-tools

 - Scan your QR code.
 It's not a good idea to use your phone as it may be copied in the paperclip of the phone or saved in the app's data and then be leaked.
   - To use a [Brother DSmobile 720d](https://www.brother-usa.com/Scanners/ModelDetail/24/DS720D/Overview) on your system, install the [required official driver](http://support.brother.com/g/b/downloadend.aspx?c=us&lang=en&prod=ds720d_all&os=128&dlid=dlf100976_000&flang=4&type3=566).
-  - run Simple Scan
+  - Run Simple Scan

           $ simple-scan

-  - Choose a definition of at least 300dpi.
+  - Choose a definition of at least 300 dpi.
 If the following importation fails, increase the value.

 - Import the scanned QR code with `zbarimg` and `paperclip`